MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-10-28-test-markdown.md

 ## Ok now we about to AI this *itch!!

-Here's a useless table: Just kidding its my phone number for nerdy updates and hinge and all!
+Here's a useless table: Just kidding its not my phone number for nerdy updates and hinge and all!

 | Number | Next number | Previous number |
 | :------ |:--- | :--- |